Nasal Issues & Nosebleed

 This is some text inside of a div block.

-Cost of Treatment for Brain Stroke in India
+Cost of Brain Stroke Treatment

-India offers advanced stroke treatment at a much lower cost compared to many other countries.
-On average, stroke treatment in India ranges from ₹70,000 to ₹3,50,000 (approximately $850 and $4,200).
-The final cost may vary based on multiple factors such as the treatment method, hospital location, and type of stroke.
-Before viewing the detailed table of treatment-wise costs, it's helpful to understand what influences these expenses most.
+The average cost of brain stroke treatment ranges from $4,000 to $7,000 in India and between $5,000 and $15,000 in Thailand.
+The final cost may vary depending on the treatment method, hospital location, urgency of care, and recovery needs.
+Before viewing the detailed table of treatment-wise costs, it’s helpful to understand what influences these expenses most.

-Stroke Treatment
+Stroke Treatment (general range)

 Approximate Cost in USD